Koki-Yamaguchi/koki-yamaguchi.github.io/_posts/2021-10-25-more-fun-than-a-barrel-of-monkeys.md

 tags: ["idiom"]
 ---

-"More fun than barrel of monkeys" means "very fun, or very clever".
+"More fun than a barrel of monkeys" means "very fun, or very clever".

 At first, I looked up the meaning of "barrel of monkeys" and found out that this is the name of a toy game that was released in 1965.
 In this game, you pick up as many monkeys as you can, by hooking one monkey's arm through another monkey's arm, creating a chain (without using your hands directly).